File last modified:

 Naturally the details can become quite complicated.
 It is conventional when transcribing most dialects alphabetically to write the unmodified tone and leave it to the reader to apply appropriate pronunciation rules.
 As a broad generalization, Cantonese is the only kind of Chinese without significant tone sandhi.
 I have the impression that tone sandhi is most complex in the Foochow (Fúzhōu 福州) dialects of northern Fújiàn 福建.

 In many dialects, fewer than eight tones are distinguished.
-For example, in Hokkien, there is no difference between yīn rising and yáng rising tones, and both are numbered 3 (or called simply rising).
-In Mandarin, there is no difference between the yīn rising and the yáng rising tones (both numbered 3) or between the yīn going and yáng going tones (both numbered 4).
+For example, in Hokkien, there is no difference between yīn rising and yáng rising tones, and both are numbered 3 (or called simply rising, although the actual sound is usually a sharp fall).
+In Mandarin, there is also no difference between the yīn rising and the yáng rising tones (both numbered 3) or between the yīn going and yáng going tones (both numbered 4).

 In some dialects of Cantonese there is a third kind of entering tone, and the entering tones are traditionally numbered 7,8, and 9, thus exceeding the limits of the eight-tone scheme.
-However because the entering tones are identical in sound to some non-entering tones in modern standard Cantonese, they are not given separate numerical designations in the new Jyutping system used in Hong Kong.
+However because the entering tones are identical in sound to some non-entering tones in modern standard Cantonese, they are not given separate numerical designations in the new Jyutping system used in Hong Kong, but share tone numbers with identically intoned non-entering tones.

 I have the impression that tone negation is commoner in Mandarin than in other macro-dialects, that it is greater in Běijīng than elsewhere, and that it is more frequent in lower-class than in educated usage.
 However it occurs to some extent in all Chinese.

-A special kind of tone negation is said to occur in the lower Yangtse river basin (including Shànghǎi) in which the tone of the first syllable of a syntactic structure will be extended across the whole of the structure, masking the underlying tones of the other syllables.
+A special kind of tone negation is said to occur in the lower Yangtse river basin (including Shànghǎi) in which the tone of the first syllable of a syntactic structure is extended across the whole of the structure, masking the underlying tones of the other syllables.

 Here is a table showing the correspondences among modern Mandarin, Cantonese, and Hokkien as they are conventionally numbered.